Relocating to Qatar

-- Clear passport copies of your spouse, and children (if relocating to Qatar with family)
+Clear passport copies of your spouse, and children (if you are relocating to Qatar with your family)

 Police Clearance Certificate

-The Police Clearance Certificate, sometimes referred to as a Good Conduct Certificate or a Criminal Record Check for Overseas Employment is a requirement of the State of Qatar from all expatriates intending to work in Qatar, you will need to apply for this document from your country of citizenship / residence in order to obtain your residence permit after arrival in Qatar.
+The Police Clearance Certificate, sometimes referred to as a Good Conduct Certificate or a Criminal Record Check for Overseas Employment is a requirement of the State of Qatar for all expatriates intending to work in Qatar.

-Your police clearance certificate should be attested from the following authorities in your country:
+The police clearance certificate should be attested by the following authorities in the U.S.:

 - Notarization from a notary public in your county/ province followed by certification from your state)

-- The notarized document and fingerprinting card should be sent by courier to the following agency for legalization from the U.S. Department of State & Qatar Embassy in D.C.
+- The notarized document and fingerprinting card must be authenticated by the U.S. Department of State & legalized by the Qatar Embassy in D.C.

-Your police clearance certificate should be attested from the following authorities in your country:
+The police clearance certificate should be attested by the following authorities in their home country:

 - Ministry of Foreign Affairs in your home country